BinDong314/H5TurboPFor/README.md

 # Usage in Python, Jupytor Notebook, and C/C++

-Note: please make sure you have ran "source setup.sh" and run python/jupyter-notebook with the same terminal to avoid issues like "ValueError: Unknown compression filter number: 62016"
+Note: please make sure you have ran "source setup.sh" and then start python/jupyter-notebook with the same terminal to avoid issues like ***"ValueError: Unknown compression filter number: 62016"***

 ### (1) Python